MicroDevHub/book-store-app/Readme.md

 Blog web app uses a number of open source projects to work properly:

-- [React] - HTML enhanced for web apps!
+- [React] - A JavaScript library for building user interfaces!
-- [NextJS] - Server Side-Rendered!
-- [NodeJS] - Evented I/O for the backend
+- [NextJS] - A flexible React framework that gives you building blocks to create fast web applications.
+- [NodeJS] - As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
-- [Express] - Fast node.js network app framework
+- [Express] - Fast node.js network app framework.
-- [MongoDB] - Database
+- [MongoDB] - A document database with the scalability and flexibility that you want with the querying and indexing that you need.
-- [Typescript] - Strongly typed programming language that builds on JavaScript
+- [Typescript] - Strongly typed programming language that builds on JavaScript.
-- [Kubernetes](https://kubernetes.io/vi/) - Open-source system for automating deployment, scaling, and management of containerized applications
+- [Kubernetes](https://kubernetes.io/vi/) - Open-source system for automating deployment, scaling, and management of containerized applications.
-- [Skaffold] - Command line tool that facilitates continuous development for Kubernetes-native applications
+- [Skaffold] - Command line tool that facilitates continuous development for Kubernetes-native applications.
+- [NATS] - NATS is a connective technology that powers modern distributed systems.

 ***
 ## Introduce System